the-anylogic-company/AnyLogic-ONNX-Helper/README.md

 ### Other examples

 The following is for any helper methods or demoing miscellaneous topics.
+See the built-in javadocs for more details.

 #### argMax